Barcelona, finding Gaudi and Sagrada Familia

 Barcelona’s attractions

-When we arrived, I wanted to see all the places we read about.
+When we arrived, I wanted to see all the places we had read about.
 Here are some of them that are worth checking out while visiting Barcelona.

 La Rambla